Top TEN best techniques to motivate language learners

 4. SPEAK OF THE POWER OF PERSONALISATION

-I’ve written extensively about the power of personalisation in many of my posts on this blog, and in this section on this website.
+I’ve written extensively about the power of personalisation in many of my posts on this blog, and in the language learning strategies section on this website.

 When students create true sentences about themselves which contain newly-learned words and phrases, there is a clear end-goal - to use these personalised sentences in future conversations.

 If students regularly revise their Word-Phrase Tables, these personalised sentences WILL be “swimming in the brain” when they speak a foreign language.

 5. USE VARIED AND STIMULATING MATERIALS

 Some students might feel comfortable with turning pages in a coursebook.
 However, I've found that sharing a range of high-quality authentic materials which contain plenty of collocations and structures which native speakers use on a daily basis helps to maintain student engagement for longer periods - even years.
 Indeed, I’ve been teaching a few of my students for nearly eight years.
 We mostly use authentic materials.

 - My own self-written texts